How to prevent social exclusion and help young people find their own path in life?

 My Path is a strategic research project of the Academy of Finland.
 The project will develop a My Path programme based on research, the purpose of which is to facilitate transitioning into secondary education.
 The programme will be developed by economists, psychologists, educational researchers, and an NGO that has long been working with youth from immigrant backgrounds.

-Involved in the My Path project are the VATT Institute for Economic Research, the Finnish Institute for Occupational Health (FIOH), the Jyväskylä University School of Business and Economics, Walter, and the Helsinki metropolitan area’s schools.
+Involved in the My Path project are the VATT Institute for Economic Research, the Finnish Institute for Occupational Health (FIOH), the Jyväskylä University School of Business and Economics, Walter, and dozens of schools across Finland.

 The project’s impact